Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/tc/tc_compare_mode/readme.md

 Three TC channels are configured in compare mode.
 Each channel generates different output waveform depending upon configured action on compare match and period match.

+**Active low output**: Output is set high on compare match A and is set low on compare match C.

+**Active high output**: Output is set low on compare match A and is set high on compare match C.

+**Toggle output**: Output toggles on compare match A.

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71) and click